Salary Arbitration Eligibles | Federal News Network

 SEATTLE (3) — Mitch Haniger, of; Mallex Smith, of; Sam Tuivailala, rhp.

-TAMPA BAY (5) — Oliver Drake, rhp; Tyler Glasnow, rhp; Tommy Pham, of; Daniel Robertson, inf; Chaz Roe, rhp.
+TAMPA BAY (4) — Oliver Drake, rhp; Tyler Glasnow, rhp; Tommy Pham, of; Daniel Robertson, inf.

 TEXAS (5) — Delino Deshields Jr. of; Joey Gallo, of; Nomar Mazara, of; Rafael Montero, rhp; Danny Santana, of.